-Prague has a decent street food scene, but not nearly as intense as Mexico or Thailand.
+Prague has a decent street food scene, but not nearly as intense as countries like Thailand.
 However, morning, noon or anytime after you leave a club, there will be stands serving hearty sausages in a bun with horseradish and mustards.

-This staple street food that can also be ordered in nicer restaurants.
-They come with potato wedges and the Czech take on tarter sauce.
+This staple street food can also be ordered in nicer restaurants.
+They come with potato wedges and the Czech take on tartar sauce.
 You will feel your arteries clog as you down this delight in seconds.

 Best Place To Try Smažený Sýr in Prague

 Almost all Czech restaurants in Prague will serve smažený sýr.
 If you’re wanting to try the street food in Prague head to Wenceslas Square and there will several vendors selling smažený sýr.

 Chimney cakes or Trundle cakes are classic Prague desserts.
 You can smell their sweet doughy bodies being cooked over an open flame and sprinkled with cinnamon and sugar.
 You can watch them become perfectly golden with this superior toasting technology.

 These cakes are typically street food in Prague or found at every other stand during the holidays at Christmas markets in Prague.

 You can then fill trundle cakes with Nutella, fruits + cream, or balance with some cold and stuff it with ice cream.
 Vanilla is typically the only flavor because Communism has still eroded away the idea of options.